Vimal Chandran

 Vimal Chandran is an Indian visual artist who works with illustration, photography and films.

 Early life and career

 Vimal grew up in the town called Palakkad in Kerala.
 He started painting at the age of four.
 Vimal completed his B. Tech from Kerala and is a self taught artist.
 Vimal came to Bangalore to work as a software engineer and eventually quit his corporate job to do art full time.
+He started exploring digital art from 2008 and his works often reflect vibrant culture of his native place, showing the amalgamation of folklore and myths with science fiction.